Sukhoi Superjet 100: Operational history

+Part-Russian jet with Snecma-Saturn engine

-Introduction
+Introduction of early users

 On 19 April 2011, the first production aircraft was handed over to Armavia at Zvartnots Airport in Yerevan, to be operated to Moscow and Sochi, as well as Ukrainian cities.
 The aircraft was named after Yuri Gagarin.

 On 21 April, the first commercial flight landed at Moscow Sheremetyevo, lasting 2 h 55 min; Armavia used the Airbus A319 on this route before switching to the Superjet 100.

 On 1 May, it made its first commercial flight to Venice Airport in around 4 hours, it had accumulated 50 hours in 24 flights by then.

 By March 2012, the six aircraft operated by Aeroflot were flying 3.9 hours/day instead of the standard 8–9 hours due to failures and parts delivery delays, and the airline asked for compensation.

 In August 2012, Armavia announced that it had returned both of its SSJ100s to the manufacturer.